-This Property is made up of two parcels: 2236475033 and 2236478001.
-This Phase I vicinity of commercial and residential developments.
+The Property is located in the central portion of Northfield.
+The Property is in the vicinity of commercial and residential developments.
 The Property is west of the Cannon River and east of the railroad, both of which run in a southwest/northeast direction through Northfield.